Brittany Fraser-Beaulieu

-Brittany Fraser-Beaulieu (born August 27, 1988) is a Canadian Olympic equestrian competing in the dressage discipline.
+Brittany Fraser-Beaulieu (born August 27, 1988), originally from New Glasgow, Nova Scotia, is a Canadian Olympic equestrian competing in the dressage discipline.

 Career

 Fraser-Beaulieu competed at the 2015 Pan American Games in Toronto, winning the silver medal in the team dressage and finishing fourth in the individual event.

 Fraser-Beaulieu was part of the Canada's 2020 Olympic team, where she finished 18th in the individual final.

+Brittany was the Chef d’Equipe for Team Canada Dressage at the 2024 Paris Olympic Games.